Pantyhose-X/awesome/README.md

 *   [mypdns/matrix](https://github.com/mypdns/matrix) - My Privacy DNS #Matrix lists for blacklisting

 *   [columndeeply/hosts](https://github.com/columndeeply/hosts) - Unified porn blocklist.
-More than 10 million domains as of December 2023.
+More than 10 million domains as of 2024.
 Updated monthly.

 *   [porn-records/Porn-Records](https://github.com/porn-records/Porn-Records) - This is a clone of ./mypdns/porn-records The best maintained Anti Pornographic filter; which ruthlessly got removed by GitHub